-shares of common stock in this offering at the offering price of \$ per share, and after deducting the Reflects our sale of underwriting discount and estimated offering expenses payable by us and the application of the net proceeds of this offering as set forth under "Use of Proceeds."
+(2) Reflects our sale of 3,852,500 shares of common stock in this offering, after deducting the underwriting discount and estimated offering expenses payable by us and the application of the net proceeds of this offering as set forth under "Use of Proceeds."
 See "Capitalization."